disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

     d.
 Leave the **Usage insights** checked.
 This item is selected by default.

     e.
-For **Maker welcome content**, copy and paste the following into the text box:
+For **Maker welcome content**, copy and paste the following into the text box.
+This will be used to greet users when they log in or switch to the environment.
+This can either be written in plain text, or as Markdown.

        ![Contoso](https://i.ibb.co/SNSTCx3/something.png)
        ## Welcome to Contoso Power Apps